 - Between these inspection cycles, the furntiure may suffer from damage, vandalism, wear and tear, etc. Your staff (groundsmen, caretaker, facilities manager, etc.) may require further maintenance work or inspections to be carried out individual items.

-- The Asset Survey Android™ application makes it very convenient for staff to use their mobile phone to create new inspection records and work items – especially when they are on-site and notice something that needs attending to.
+- The Estate Survey Android™ application makes it very convenient for staff to use their mobile phone to create new inspection records and work items – especially when they are on-site and notice something that needs attending to.

 An OTISS ‘survey’ is created to plan and carry out an inspection cycle on a selected set of furniture.
 If outside agents are being used, then they can be assigned to the survey so that the have online access to the required maps, location and history.
 This ‘survey‘ record contains general information about aims, restrictions, weather on the day, overall findings, etc. Whereas an ‘inspection‘ record is stored for each item of furniture; this includes inspection date, inspector’s name, measurements, overall condition, detailed survey notes, inspection cycle, recommendations and time scales.
 See the full listing of furniture survey data stored by OTISS for each inspection.

 - Inspections are carried out using your mobile phone or tablet (only Android at present).
-With the Asset Survey app, you can view, update and create new furniture inspections.
+With the Estate Survey app, you can view, update and create new furniture inspections.
 The maps and data are synchronised between OTISS and your phone.

 - The survey form can be customised to suit each your needs, with pre-configured fields and picklists.